 |Albums to check out:||Ultra-Lounge: Wild, Cool & Swingin’ – Artist Series Vol 6 The Wildest (With Louis Prima|

 March 29, 1949 – January 13, 2007

 There would be few young jazz saxophonists these days who aren’t influenced by Michael Brecker.
-He is regarded as perhaps the most influential saxophonist since Coltrane.
+He is regarded as perhaps the most influential jazz saxophonist since Coltrane.
 Brecker’s playing spanned the jazz and pop worlds.
 He was a prolific pop session player and appeared on more than 700 albums.
-Brecker also left behind a massive catalogue of jazz albums and his sound and incredible technique inspired a generation.
+Brecker also left behind a massive catalog of jazz albums, and his sound and incredible technique inspired a generation.